valera-rozuvan-archive/kddi6/README.md

 Installing
 ----------

-For version 0.1 the installing process is as simple as checking out this repository, and openning up the file `app/index.html` in a web browser.
+For `version 0.1` the installing process is as simple as checking out this repository, and opening up the file `app/index.html` in a web browser.